-TLS is a newer version of the Secure Sockets Layer specification.
-In this KBA I've avoided referring to TLS because the term "SSL" is woven all through the terminology (eg, no-one uses the term "TLS certificates",) and it wouldn't have aided clarity.
+*TLS is a newer version of the Secure Sockets Layer specification.
+In this KBA I've avoided referring to TLS because the term "SSL" is woven all through the terminology (e.g., no-one uses the term "TLS certificates"), and it wouldn't have added clarity.

 A keystore is just a file or other storage medium that contains SSL keys and/or certificates.
 The keys and certificates have to be added via software such as the Java keytool.

 Wait a minute... so far we've been talking about putting "certificates", not "keys", into keystores.
 So what's this "key" business?
-Answer: an SSL key (actually, a key pair) is a unique two-part digital document that is used to create an SSL certificate (either commercial or self-signed.)
+Answer: an SSL key (actually, a key pair) is a unique two-part digital document that is required to create an SSL certificate (either commercial or self-signed.)
 The SSL key pair consists of a public key, which is included in the certificate, and a private key, which is kept on the server and is never shared.

 For you keeners, there is a good overview of SSL/TLS encryption here: https://www.digicert.com/ssl.htm

-A server uses its keystore to hold the certificate that it includes in its responses to HTTPS requests (see "verification" above.)
-The client uses the certificate information in the response to verify the server's authenticity.
-The client also uses the public key from the certificate to encrypt future requests.
-When these encrypted requests reach the server, the server uses its private key to decrypt them.
-The private key is also stored in the server's keystore.
+A server's keystore holds its private key and its SSL certificate.
+When the client receives a response from the server, it uses the certificate information in the response to verify the server's authenticity.
+The client also uses the public key from the certificate to encrypt its next request.
+The server uses its private key to decrypt the request.

 A trust store is also a file that contains certificates.
 The main difference between a keystore and a trust store is that a trust store is used by a client (i.e., the device that initiates a request to a server), whereas a keystore is used by a server.
 Another difference is that a keystore contains the server's public key and its certificate, whereas a trust store contains only certificates.
 When the client receives an HTTPS response, it compares the certificate information provided by the server with the certificates in its trust store, to see if there is a match.
 If none of the certificates match, then the response will not be trusted.